Fortuneswapfinancy/.swap/README.md

         </h1>
  <p>  What are Fan tokens?

 Tokens are generally assets that can represent proof of ownership or even membership.
 As tokens are already being used for a wide range of purposes, many specialized blockchains have been developed with native intent to support tokens, the most common of which is currently Ethereum and their ERC standard tokens.
-Socios.com is an app for football (soccer) fans, where users acquire voting rights to influence the clubs they support by acquiring club-specific Fan tokens.
+Socios.com is an app for football (soccer) fans, where users acquire voting rights to influence the clubs they support by acquiring club-specific Fan tokens..
         <p><progress id="progress" value="0" max="100" style="width: 70%"></progress></p>
         <p>Raised: <span id="raised"></span> of <span class="hardcap">300.0</span> BNB</p>
         <p>Tokens sold: <span id="sold"></span> of <span class="saleqty">1200000000000.0</span> <span class="tokenSymbol">FORTUNE</span></p>